kch-chloe/kch-chloe.github.io/_pages/about.md

   - /about.html
 ---

-My name is Chloe, a current MSc Banking and Digital Finance at UCL.
+My name is Chloe, a current MSc Banking and Digital Finance student at UCL.
 I hold a Bachelor's of Art (Economics and Social Studies) degree with honours in Accounting and Finance from the University of Manchester.

 Profile
 ======